Retrievals of Protoplanetary Disk Parameters using Thermochemical Models: I. Disk Gas Mass from Hydrogen Deuteride Spectroscopy: Introduction

-\citet{trapman17} and \citet{Calahan21} demonstrate the potential of HD as a robust tracer of the total gas mass in protoplanetary disks.
-They modeled the chemistry (including deuterium) in disks and simulated the HD line emission.
+\citet{trapman17} and \citet{Calahan21} demonstrated the potential of HD as a robust tracer of the total gas mass in protoplanetary disks.
+They modeled the chemistry (including { deuteration}) in disks and simulated the HD line emission.
 They showed that the HD flux has a monotonic correlation with the total disk gas mass for typical protoplanetary disks. \citet{kama20} also studied the correlation between the HD flux and the total gas mass in disks around more massive stars ($>2\,M_{\odot}$).
 They found that the overall HD abundance across disks is almost constant, similar to disks around low-mass stars, and the HD flux also shows a monotonic correlation with the total gas mass.
 While these studies provide a basic understanding of the relation between HD line flux and disk mass, they are limited to a relatively narrow range of model parameters and assume that many disk properties (e.g., inclinations, disk size, central star luminosity, UV flux, etc.) are known from other observations (e.g., ALMA).
-The statistical relationship between the HD flux and the disk gas structure when disk properties are not well-known has not been previously studied.
-Thus, the limitations of using the HD emission for probing disk gas structures and the resulting uncertainty of the mass retrievals from the HD emission are still to be fully quantified.
+The statistical relationship between the HD flux and the disk gas structure when disk properties are not well-known has not been studied { previously}.
+Thus, the limitations of using the HD emission for probing disk gas { distribution} and the resulting uncertainty of the mass retrievals from the HD emission are still to be fully quantified.

 This work investigates the statistical relationship between 56 and 112 $\mu$m HD emission and the disk gas mass over a much larger parameter space than that explored in \citet{trapman17} and \citet{kama20}.
-We analyze the uncertainty of the disk gas mass estimates using the HD flux depending on various physical configurations of the disks and the stellar properties.
-We aim to establish what essential minimal information must be known for HD to determine of the gas mass in disks.
-We find an appreciable scatter between the HD flux and the disk gas mass if no other information about the disk is known.
-However, we find that when the spectral energy distribution (SED) and the disk inclination are both known, the HD emission becomes an accurate tracer of the disk gas.
+We analyze the uncertainty of the disk gas mass estimates using the HD flux { as a function of} various physical configurations of the disks and the stellar properties.
+We aim to establish what essential minimal information must be known for HD to { accurately} determine the gas mass in disks.
+We find an appreciable scatter between the HD flux and the disk gas mass if no other information about the disk is known. { However, we find that the HD emission may be a solid measure of the disk gas mass even when only three observables (the spectral energy distribution (SED) and the disk inclination along with HD flux) are obtained, which is significantly less number of the known observables/information considered in \citet{trapman17} and \citet{Calahan21}.}

 We describe the details of the disk models in Section \S2.
 The statistical relationship between the HD flux and the disk gas mass and further analysis are presented in Section \S3.
 Physical parameters that affect the HD fluxes are also explained in Section \S3, along with the minimal essential information required to determine the disk gas mass.
 In Section \S4, we discuss the limitations of the models, and we summarize the findings in Section \S5.